 And the end of all our exploring

 And know the place for the first time.

 From Little Gidding V, T. S. Eliot

-Toni lives and works in Wainscott, NY with her children Noah and Sara and their dog, Gracie.
+Toni lives and works in Wainscott, NY with her children Noah and Sara and their dogs, George and Gracie.